 Just the same, there do appear to have been good cases where an apparition was seen by one person, but not another.
+(Here, for example.)
 I have recorded a couple in my posts of May 2012 and February 2012.
 In the latter case, you may recall, a visitor saw the apparition while the owner saw nothing, but the alleged psychics were more or less ineffective.
-If ghosts are psychic manifestations, then it may well be that one person, because of his or her frame of mind at the time, may be more attuned to it than others, and perhaps some people are permanently in that condition.
+If ghosts are psychic manifestations, then it may well be that one person, because of his or her frame of mind at the time, may be more attuned to it than others (particularly when they are children), and perhaps some people are permanently in that condition.

 One such person was Michaela Denis who, with her husband, Armand, used to make wildlife documentaries with Kenya as their base.
 (Avid readers of this blog - if any exist - may remember her dealings with a witchdoctor in my March 2013 post.)
 I shall quote from her book, At Home With Michaela (Hutchinson, 1965):

 Since a child I have been what people call psychic.
 For many years I had no idea that such a word existed.
 When I was tiny I used to see people who had died.
 I thought everybody could see them.
 I remember how astonished, and at the same time shy, about it I was when I found my companions could not see the people.
 I only knew they were dead because I had once been playing with a small girl.
 She was three or thereabouts and with her was a little boy of three.
 I wanted to include him in the game, but she couldn't see him. (p 175)When her playmate's aunts came out, she asked why she couldn't play with the boy.
 The lady couldn't see him, so she asked what he looked like.
 Michaela replied that he had dark hair, a yellow shirt, and grey trousers, and was pointing to a cut on his arm.
 She then wondered why the lady suddenly turned white and started to cry, because she didn't know grown-ups could cry.